 - In the leg after cancer treatment to the groin area or the pelvis

-- In the pelvic area and genitals – after treatment for cancer of the prostate, bladder, womb, vagina, testis, penis or rectum
+- In the pelvic area and genitals after treatment for cancer of the prostate, bladder, womb, vagina, testicles, penis or rectum

 What are the common symptoms of lymphoedema?

-- Swelling in your arms, hand, fingers or breast
+- Swelling in your arm, hand, fingers or breast

 - Swelling in your leg, foot, toes, lower tummy, buttocks or genital area

 You may notice that swelling is less in the morning and gets worse later in the day.
 The swelling may be soft or hard depending on how long you have had it.

 - A tightness with some clothes, shoes, bracelets, watches, or rings

 - A full, heavy, achy or weak feeling in your arm or leg

 - A tight feeling in your skin.
 Skin may also be dry, flaky, rough or scaly